jeremybytes/vslive-di-lab/Lab01/Lab01-Instructions.md

 This is where things get interesting.
 We call the "Verify" method on our mock object -- notice that we are using "mockLogger".
 This takes a delegate where we specify which method we're calling.
 In this case, we are specifying that we are checking whether the "Log" method is called.

 We can also check to see if the "Log" method was called with specific parameters.
 In this case, we want to check for any message (the first parameter).
-Moq offers the "It.IsAny<T>()" methods that we can use with this.
-The second parameter is the "BadRecord" that is used (it is single-record collection, so we pull out the first one).
+Moq offers the "It.IsAny<T>()" method that we can use with this.
+The second parameter is the "BadRecord" that is used (it is a single-record collection, so we select the first one).
 In this "Verify" call, we are asking whether the "Log" method is called with any string for the first parameter and the contents of "BadRecord".
 We could also use "It.IsAny<string>()" for the second parameter to capture all calls to "Log".

 The "Verify" method has a second parameter to indicate how many times the method is called.
 In this case, we are using the Moq method "Times.Once()".
 This means that "Verify" will return true if "Log" is called one time (and only one time).